-Associate Faculty Non-Tenured Full-Time □ Satisfactory: Recommend rehire with evaluation at the next regular interval. □ Satisfactory: Evaluate at the next regular interval. □ Needs improvement: Recommend rehire with evaluation at the next regular interval.
-Needs improvement: Evaluate at the next regular interval.
-Needs improvement: Evaluate Needs improvement: Recommend rehire with evaluations in two semesters.
-Needs improvement: Evaluate Needs improvement: Evaluate in the next semester. rehire with evaluation in the next assigned semester.
+Tenured Faculty Associate Faculty Non-Tenured Full-Time □ Satisfactory: Evaluate at the next regular interval. □ Satisfactory: Recommend rehire with evaluation at the next regular interval. □ Satisfactory: Evaluate at the next regular interval. □ Needs improvement: Evaluate at the next regular interval.
+Needs improvement: Recommend rehire with evaluation at the next regular interval. □ Needs improvement : Evaluate at the next regular interval. □ Needs improvement: Evaluate in two semesters. □ Needs improvement : Recommend rehire with evaluations in two □ Needs improvement: Evaluate in two semesters. □ Needs improvement: semesters. □ Needs improvement: Evaluate in the next semester.
+Evaluate in the next semester. □ Needs improvement: Recommend rehire with evaluation in the next assigned semester.
 Unsatisfactory: Recommend non-rehire.
-Satisfactory: Recommend rehire with evaluation at the next regular interval.
-Needs improvement: Recommend rehire with evaluation at the next regular interval.
-Needs improvement: Recommend rehire with evaluations in two semesters.
-Needs improvement: Recommend rehire with evaluations in two semesters.
+Unsatisfactory: Recommend non-rehire.